 The First Nations health structure belongs to First Nations in BC.
 The FNHC has been steering the transformation of health and wellness of our people for over a decade.

 Our journey began in 2007 following the signing of the Transformative Change Accord by First Nations, the Province of BC and the Government of Canada to address health disparities between First Nations and other BC residents.

-Along with implementing the Tripartite agreements, part of our original mandate was overseeing the transition to a new FNHA.
-Looking toward Gathering Wisdom XII in Spring 2023, BC Chiefs and leaders are now providing their wisdom, input and guidance on how best to evolve the FNHC mandate and role.
+Along with implementing the Tripartite agreements, part of the FNHC's original mandate was to oversee the transition to a new FNHA in 2013.
+With approval by BC Chiefs and leaders of a new 10-Year Strategy on the Social Determinants of Health in March 2023, the FNHC is now seeking input and guidance from Chiefs and leaders on how to evolve its mandate and role.

 Work of the FNHC and its pillar partners, the FNHA and FNHDA, is rooted in a shared vision: Healthy, Self-Determining and Vibrant BC First Nations Children, Families and Communities.